Private Secretary to the Sovereign: Security

-Reporting to the Private Secretary is the role of Director for Security Liaison which was established following a recommendation of the Security Commission in 2004.
-The post was first held by Brigadier Jeffrey Cook, OBE MC, who was in office 2004-2008.
-The Private Secretary has general oversight of security policy, though the Master of the Household is also involved, and the Keeper of the Privy Purse has responsibility for the ceremonial bodyguards, such as the Gentlemen at Arms and the Yeomen of the Guard.
+Reporting to the private secretary is the role of director for security liaison, which was established following a recommendation of the Security Commission in 2004.
+The post was first held by Brigadier Jeffrey Cook, who was in office from 2004 to 2008.
+The private secretary has general oversight of security policy, though the master of the household is also involved, and the keeper of the Privy Purse has responsibility for the ceremonial bodyguards, such as the gentlemen at arms and the yeomen of the Guard.